Politics of Russia: Parliament

 The 616-member parliament, termed the Federal Assembly, consists of two houses, the 450-member State Duma (the lower house) and the 166-member Federation Council (the upper house).
 Russia's legislative body was established by the constitution approved in the December 1993 referendum.
 The first elections to the Federal Assembly were held at the same time—a procedure criticized by some Russians as indicative of Yeltsin's lack of respect for constitutional niceties.
 Under the constitution, the deputies elected in December 1993 were termed "transitional" because they were to serve only a two-year term.

-In April 1994, legislators, Government officials, and many prominent businesspeople and religious leaders signed a "Civic Accord" proposed by Yeltsin, pledging during the two-year "transition period" to refrain from violence, calls for early presidential or legislative elections, and attempts to amend the constitution.
-This accord, and memories of the violent confrontation of the previous parliament with Government forces, had some effect in softening political rhetoric during the next two years.
+In April 1994, legislators, government officials, prominent business-people and religious leaders signed a "Civic Accord" proposed by Yeltsin, pledging during the two-year "transition period" to refrain from violence, calls for early presidential or legislative elections, and attempts to amend the constitution.
+This accord, and memories of the violent confrontation of the previous parliament with government forces, had some effect in softening political rhetoric during the next two years.

 The first legislative elections under the new constitution included a few irregularities.
 The republics of Tatarstan and Chechnya and Chelyabinsk Oblast boycotted the voting; this action, along with other discrepancies, resulted in the election of only 170 members to the Federation Council.
 However, by mid-1994 all seats were filled except those of Chechnya, which continued to proclaim its independence.
 All federal jurisdictions participated in the December 1995 legislative elections, although the fairness of voting in Chechnya was compromised by the ongoing conflict there.